|

 number of copies to print and click on 'Print' button.

-At the bottom of the tab, there are four (4) buttons.
-The
+At the bottom of the tab, there are four

-print the report). |
+Debtor's name to print the report). |

 |

-This is the Payment tab (circled in red) on the Account
+This is the Payment tab (circled

-Screen.
-There are two (2) tabs on the Payment tab.
-They are
+in red) on the Account Screen.
+There are two (2) tabs on the

-Debtor Payments (underlined in red) and Creditor Payments.
+Payment tab.
+They are Debtor Payments (underlined in red)

 This tab is showing the Debtor Payments tab.
 It shows the